-When asking a graphic designer for a logo, make sure you get vector file formats, e.g. EPS, as well as raster ones, e.g. JPG, so that you have the most flexibility over how you can use your logo and what size you can cleanly scale it to.
+When asking a graphic designer for a logo, make sure you ask for vector file formats, e.g. EPS, as well as raster ones, e.g. JPG, so that you have the most flexibility over how you can use your logo and what size you can cleanly scale it to.

 Raster images, like photographs e.g. JPGS/PNGS, are only really useful to your graphic designer if they have high resolution.
 Otherwise your designer will be limited with how they can use and enlarge your images.
-Always make sure you receive high resolution images from any photographer you use and keep these safe!
+So if you every get photographs taken of your products or services always make sure you receive high resolution images from any photographer you use and keep these safe!